slaminger/ROTT/README.md

 ## Release Images

-See the [Releases](www.techtoytinker.com) page for the current release images.
+See www.techtoytinker.com for the current release images.

 A bare image, an image with RetroPie preinstalled.